marcoscunha/axelera.ai-summer-sidekick/README.md

 This pipeline was composed of 5 computer vision models.

 ![Pipelines](diagrams/SummerSideKickPipeline.drawio.png)
-- Integration and deployment strategy.

-Four custom models were created during this challenge.
+Four custom models were created/finetunned during this challenge.
 Their training and validation process are available in the [notebooks] folder.

 ⚠️ Due to my limited knowledge of voyager-sdk, I did not succeed in putting all 5 models on Mentis, just 4 of them.
-I removed the fountain level from the pipeline for the demo video.
+I removed the fountain level from the pipeline for the demo videos.

 During the pipeline development, I wrote this blog post you can find here:
 [Summer Sidekick Update: Running AI on Mentis!](https://community.axelera.ai/project-challenge-recognize-react-27/summer-sidekick-update-running-ai-on-mentis-973?tid=973&fid=27)